Vietnam.vn - Nền tảng quảng bá Việt Nam

 The General Department of Customs requests customs departments to disseminate the content of the decree to all customs officials, customs declarants and businesses in the management area.

 The General Department of Customs requests customs units to pay attention to some contents related to the VAT reduction policy.
-Specifically, the VAT reduction of 2% for groups of goods currently subject to a tax rate of 10% (to 8%), except for the following groups of goods: telecommunications, information technology, metals, prefabricated metal products, mining products (excluding coal mining), coke, refined petroleum, chemical products, and goods subject to special consumption tax.
+Specifically, the 2% VAT reduction for groups of goods currently applying a tax rate of 10% (to 8%), except for the following groups of goods: telecommunications, information technology, metals, prefabricated metal products, mining products (excluding coal mining), coke, refined petroleum, chemical products, and goods subject to special consumption tax.

 Imported smartphones will not be eligible for VAT reduction.